 - Oil or lard, for greasing

-- 1. Sift the flour into a warm bowl and stir in the cornmeal and salt.
-Dissolve the fresh yeast in a cupful of the warm water and sprinkle with a spoonful of the flour.
-Work the yeasty liquid into the flour, adding as much of the water as you need to make a soft, sticky, rather wet dough.
-Work the dough to stretch the gluten (push and tug), form it into a ball, and dust with flour.
-Set it to rise under a damp cloth in a warm place for a couple of hours until more than doubled in bulk: you need well-risen dough with nice big bubbles to get a crisp light bread.
+- Work the yeasty liquid into the flour, adding as much of the remaining water as you need to make a soft, sticky, rather wet dough.
+Knead the dough by gently pushing and tugging and turning the dough.
+If the dough is unmanageable sticky, you may need to sprinkle it with a little more flour, but keep in mind, it will be stickier than most bread doughs.
+Form it into a ball and dust it with a little more flour.
+Let the dough rise under a damp cloth in a warm place until more than doubled in size, which will probably take a couple of hours.
+Don’t rush it.
+You need well-risen dough with nice big bubbles to get a crisp, light crust.

-- 2. Dust your hands and the table with flour.
+- Dust your hands and your work surface with flour.
 Scoop out the dough and punch it down roughly with your fists to distribute the air.
-Cut the dough in half, work each piece into a ball, and dust generously with flour.
+Cut the dough in half, work each piece into a ball, and generously dust with flour.

-- 3. Transfer to a greased baking sheet, cover with a cloth, and let rise again in a warm kitchen for 30 minutes.
+- Slick a baking sheet with oil or lard and place the bread on top.
+Cover the dough with a cloth and let it rise again in a warm kitchen for 30 minutes.